 Both warrants and options come with a certain degree of risk.
 Each can be extremely lucrative if utilized correctly, but they also require that you accurately predict the future of a company.
 As the COVID-19 pandemic showed us, markets are entirely outside of our control and even the most heavily researched predictions can be rendered useless by external factors.

 A much more reliable way to grow your investments is by buying and holding valuable stocks long term.
-With this strategy, while you are still trying to predict the future of a company, you’re at much less risk of losing everything.
-Why not take a look at our article on the best way to buy stocks to get an idea on how to get started.
+With this strategy, while you are still trying to predict the future of a company, you're at much less risk of losing everything.
+Why not take a look at our article on the best way to buy stocks to get a feel for how to get started.